top of page

 Being open to new experiences without fear of failure.

-Content to be a work in progress.
+Being content to be a work in progress.
 We realize the value of the empty bowl.

 quotes